cdozdil/OptiScaler/README.md

 **1.** Download the mod - [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi)
 **2.** Extract the files and transfer `nvapi64.dll` and `fakenvapi.ini` to the same folder as Optiscaler (by the main game exe)

+Latency Flex is cross-vendor and cross-platform.
+Anti-Lag 2 only supports RDNA cards and is Windows only atm.
 For information on how to verify if Anti-Lag 2 is working, please check [Anti-Lag 2 SDK](https://github.com/GPUOpen-LibrariesAndSDKs/AntiLag2-SDK?tab=readme-ov-file#testing)

 > [!NOTE]
 > **_Example of correct installation (with additional Fakenvapi and Nukem mod)_**
 > ![Installation](https://github.com/user-attachments/assets/d2ef6d7b-59a2-45b5-96b0-38e61429cf6b)

-#### OptiFG (powered by FSR3 FG) + HUDfix (experimental HUD ghosting fix)
-**OptiFG** was added with **0.7** builds and is **only supported in DX12**.
-It uses FSR3 FG to enable Frame Generation in every DX12 upscaler-enabled games, however since FSR3 FG doesn't support HUD interpolation itself, it requires a HUDless resource provided by the game to avoid HUD ghosting.
-In games without native FG, Optiscaler tries to find the HUDless resource when the user enables **HUDfix**.
-Depending on how the game draws its UI/HUD, Optiscaler may or may not be successful in fixing these issues.
-There are several options for tuning the search.
-A more detailed guide will be available in the [Wiki](https://github.com/cdozdil/OptiScaler/wiki), along with a **list** of **HUDfix incompatible** games.

 > [!IMPORTANT]
 > **Please don't rename the ini file, it should stay as `OptiScaler.ini`**.